These Awe-Inspiring Views Are Worth the Trek

 Hawk Falls Trail at Hickory Run State Park

 The Hawk Falls Trail at Hickory Run State Park is a scenic 0.6-mile hike.
-The trail is lined with thick rhododendrons that are full of pink blooms in the summer months.
+The trail is lined with thick rhododendrons that are full of pink blooms in the early summer.
 You’ll follow the creek and arrive at Hawk Falls, which is about 25 feet tall.
 The trail is easily accessible from the parking area off PA-534.